 SNPs are approved by Medicare and run by private companies.
 When you join a SNP, you get all your Medicare hospital, medical health care services, and prescription drug coverage through that plan.

 You can join a SNP if you have both Medicare Part A and Part B, live in the plan's service area, and meet the plan's eligibility requirements.
 Those requirements include having certain chronic conditions (such as dementia, cancer, and stroke, among many others), living in an institution (such as a nursing home), or receiving both Medicare and Medicaid (dual eligible).

-If you join an SNP, you still have all the rights of Medicare coverage, but you will have to follow the rules of the private insurance plan.
-For instance, to keep your costs down, you may need to use doctors in the plan's network.
-You may also need to get a referral from your primary doctor before you see a specialist.
+If you join a SNP, you still have all the rights of Medicare coverage, but you will have to follow the rules of the private insurance plan.
+For instance, to keep costs down, you may need to use doctors in the plan's network.
+You may also need to get a referral from your primary doctor before seeing a specialist.